How To Find Hardware Specifications On Linux - OSTechNix

 $ man sysinfo

+Hwinfo is a free, open source and command line utility to find Linux system hardware information.
+It probes for the hardware present in a Linux system and displays the extensive details of each hardware device.
+If you think the details are too much to comprehend, Hwinfo provides an option to display the abbreviated output.
+It uses libhd.so library to gather details of almost all hardware such as BIOS, CPU, Architecture, Memory, Hard Disk(s), Partitions, Camera, Bluetooth, CD/DVD drives, Keyboard/Mouse, Graphics card, Monitor, Modem, Scanner, Printer, PCI, IDE, SCSI, Sound card, Network interface card, USB and a lot more.
+For more details about Hwinfo, refer the following guide:

-And, that’s all.
+And, that's all.
 Like I already mentioned there could be many tools available to display Hardware/Software Specifications.
-However, these four tools are just enough to find everything about your Linux distribution.
+However, these five tools are just enough to find everything about your Linux distribution.

 NICE!! i use inxi, is more simple.